lwjglgamedev/lwjglbook-bookcontents-leg/chapter07/chapter7.md

 These parameters basically say that when a pixel is drawn with no direct one to one association to a texture coordinate it will pick the nearest texture coordinate point.

-By this moment we will not set up those parameters.
+By this moment we will not set up filtering parameters.
 Instead we will generate a mipmap.
 A mipmap is a decreasing resolution set of images generated from a high detailed texture.
 Those lower resolution images will be used automatically when our object is scaled.

 In order to generate mipmaps we just need to set the following line \(in this case after the `glTexImage2D` method\):